chRyNaN/colors/docs/colors-core/colors-core/com.chrynan.colors.space/-rgb-color-space/from-linear.md

 [common]\
 fun [fromLinear](from-linear.md)(v: [FloatArray](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-float-array/index.html)): [FloatArray](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-float-array/index.html)

-Encodes an RGB value from linear space to this color space's "gamma space".
+Encodes an RGB value from linear space to this color space's &quot;gamma space&quot;.
 This is achieved by applying this color space's opto-electronic transfer function to the first 3 values of the supplied array.
 The result is stored back in the input array.

 Refer to the documentation of [RgbColorSpace](index.md) for more information about transfer functions and their use for encoding and decoding RGB values.